simonlyllyyy92/PHP_Learning_progress/README.md

 Updated: 20th April

 In php, to change the value of a global variable inside a funtion, we need to use the 'global' definition

+Updated: 18th May
+Learned how to create database and read database from php my admin